MohsinAli0899/Notes-Taking-App/README.md

 -> EasyNotes is a simple notes taking app for your daily tasks.

--> It is simple and reliable.
+-> It is simple, reliable, and easy to use.

 -> The app uses realm database to store the notes in the device.